 Select the word or paragraph that you want to apply shading to.

 On the Home tab, in the Paragraph group, click the arrow next to Shading.

 Under Theme Colors, click the color that you want to use to shade your selection.

-Note: If you want to use a specific color that is not a theme color, click a color under Standard Colors or click More Colors to find exactly the color that you want.
-Standard colors do not change when you change the theme colors for a document.
+Note: If you want to use a color that isn't a theme color, choose one under Standard Colors or click More Colors.
+If you switch to a different theme, only theme colors will update.

 For information about using shading in tables, see Add or remove shading in a table.